-The advanced provisioning model is an extension of the previous one where the cloud provider offers VDCs on demand to projects, companies, departments or business units.
-Each VDC can define one or more users as VDC Admins.
-These admins can create new users inside the VDC, and also manage the resources of the rest of the users.
-A VDC Admin may, for example, shutdown a VM from other user to free group quota usage.
+The advanced provisioning model is an extension of the previous one where the cloud provider offers VDCs on demand to Groups of Users (projects, companies, departments or business units).
+Each Group can define one or more users as Group Admins.
+These admins can create new users inside the Group, and also manage the resources of the rest of the users.
+A Group Admin may, for example, shutdown a VM from other user to free group quota usage.

-These VDC Admins typically access to the cloud by using the VDC Admin View of Sunstone.
+These Group Admins typically access the cloud by using the Group Admin View of Sunstone.

-The VDC Users have the capabilities described in the previous scenario and typically access to the cloud by using the Cloud View of Sunstone.
+The Group Users have the capabilities described in the previous scenario and typically access the cloud by using the Cloud View of Sunstone.

-Role Capabilities VDC Admin.
-Creates new users in the VDC Operates on VDC virtual machines and disk images Share Saved Templates with the members of the VDC Checks VDC usage and quotas
+Role Capabilities Group Admin.
+Creates new users in the Group Operates on the Group's virtual machines and disk images Share Saved Templates with the members of the Group Checks Group usage and quotas